 AHRI Secretariat hosting proposal 2023-2026 (Annex 4)

-The chair was delighted to confirm that Prof. Magnus Killander and the Centre for Human Rights at the University of Pretoria has stepped in propose to hose the Secretariat for a three year term.
+The chair was delighted to confirm that Prof. Magnus Killander and the Centre for Human Rights at the University of Pretoria has stepped in propose to host the Secretariat for a three year term.

 The chair invited questions.
 There were no questions from the floor.